UDASE-CHiME2023/baseline/README.md

 x_norm = pyln.normalize.loudness(x, loudness, -30.0)
 ```

+### Computing the performance scores

+**Participants are asked to use the following functions to compute the performance scores of the submitted system**:

+- `baseline.metrics.dnnmos_metric.compute_dnsmos`
+- `baseline.metrics.sisdr_metric.compute_sisdr`

+We will use these functions to verify the provided performance numbers by scoring the submitted audio files.
+It is therefore important that participants verify their evaluation is reproducible using the above functions.

 ### Evaluation file eval.py

 Running and evaluating the baseline can be done using the `eval.py` file.

-The function `compute_metrics` of the `eval.py` file is independent of the baseline system. **Participants are asked to use it to report the results of their system for the UDASE task of CHiME-7.** The verification of the submitted scores from the submitted audio signals will be based on this function.
+The function `compute_metrics` of the `eval.py` file is independent of the baseline system.
+Participants can thus use it to report the results of their system for the UDASE task of CHiME-7.

-#### Usage of the `compute_metrics` function:
+**Usage of the `compute_metrics` function:**

 Assume the directory `<output_path>/audio` is structured as shown in the tree below.